 How much revenue does Paris tourism generate?

-Paris generated €23.4 billion in tourism revenue in 2024 — up 8% on 2023 and 7% above pre-pandemic 2019.
+Paris generated €23.4 billion in tourism revenue in 2024.
+Up 8% on 2023 and 7% above pre-pandemic 2019.

 On a national level, France's international tourism revenue reached a record €71 billion in 2024 (+12%); that broader figure is often quoted alongside the Paris number, but the two measure different things.
-(CRT Paris Île-de-France via roadgenius, 2024 · Tourism Review, 2024)
+(CRT Paris Île-de-France via roadgenius, February 2025 · Tourism Review, November 2024)

 How many jobs does Paris tourism support?